RamXX/cfjump/README.md

-For Enaml, since it's in very active development, you need to use the `$HOME/bin/update_enaml.sh` to dynamically update and register the latest versions on demand.
+For Enaml, since it's in very active development, you may want to use the `update_enaml.sh` script to dynamically update and register the latest versions on demand.
 Of course, this will only download Enaml for the current instance of the container.
+The latest image at the time of the build was included.

 The $ENAML variable is the location where the Enaml packages will be downloaded to, and it's mandatory.
 In the container, it is set to `/opt/enaml` by default.